rzarr/SLIPPER-docs/Pages/md_README.md

 # Doxygen documentation for developers

 From version 3.0, the code has also been conceived to produce a developer documentation and update it each time a new push to the master branch is preformed.
-The developer documentation is currently hosted on GitBook at [this link](https://roberto-zarrella2.gitbook.io/slipper-developer-manual/).
+The developer documentation is currently hosted on [Gitbook](https://roberto-zarrella2.gitbook.io/slipper-developer-manual/) and [Baltig pages](https://zarrella.baltig-pages.infn.it/slipper).

 Alternatively, the documentation can be produced locally by the developer using the **[Doxygen](https://www.doxygen.nl/index.html)** toolkit.
 Once Doxygen is installed, the documentation can be created by running the following command in the "slipper" directory: